|

 of cholera that killed 14,000 people in England and Wales.
 Conditions

+were so bad that many people's lives were cut short.
 In 1842 a government report into the living conditions of the poor

 was published.
 It recommended organising drainage and refuse collection,